paydro/keylock/README.md

 an autocomplete search field that requires the use of the UP/DOWN arrow keys to select the item to auto complete with.
 At the same time, you have a global binding for UP/DOWN for other items on the page.
-The plugin allows you to bind directly to the search field and the body tag.
+The plugin allows you to bind directly to the search field and the body/document/window elements.
 This allows both UP/DOWN arrow keys to behave differently depending on where they're bound.

-    $("body").define({
+    $(document).define({
       "<A-UP>": function()
       "<A-DOWN>": function() ...
     });